elastic/elasticsearch/CONTRIBUTING.md

 As with the `INFO` level, you should use user-facing terminology at the `WARN` level, and also ensure that messages are self-contained.
 Strive to make them actionable too since you should be logging at this level when the user should take some investigative action.

+For example, the `DiskThresholdMonitor` uses `WARN` logs to record that a disk threshold has been breached:

+    logger.warn(
+        "flood stage disk watermark [{}] exceeded on {}, all indices on this node will be marked read-only", diskThresholdSettings.describeFloodStageThreshold(),
+        usage
+    );

 Unlike at the `INFO` level, it is often appropriate to log an exception, complete with stack trace, at `WARN` level.
 Although the stack trace may not be useful to the user, it may contain information that is vital for a developer to fully understand the problem.

 In a situation where occasional transient failures are expected and handled, but a persistent failure requires the user's attention, consider implementing a